google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ## New CT-Related registries

-IANA is requisted to add a new protocol registry, "Certificate Transparency (CT)", to the list that appears at https://www.iana.org/assignments/
+IANA is requisted to add a new protocol registry, "Public Notary Transparency", to the list that appears at https://www.iana.org/assignments/

 The reset of this section defines registries, or sub-registries, to be created within the new Certificate Transparency registry.

-### CT Hash Algorithms {#hash_algorithms}
+### Hash Algorithms {#hash_algorithms}

-IANA is asked to establish a registry of hash algorithm values, named "CT Hash Algorithms", that initially consists of:
+IANA is asked to establish a registry of hash algorithm values, named "Hash Algorithms", that initially consists of:

 |-------------+----------------+------------------------+-------------------------------|
 | Value       | Hash Algorithm | OID                    | Reference / Assignment Policy |